-Restricted assets consist of promoter-escrowed funds, the employee flexible benefits plan account, and assets held by a trustee.
+Restricted assets consist of promoter-escrowed funds and the employee flexible benefits plan account.
 Promoter-escrowed funds consist of cash and receivables escrowed on behalf of various promoters related to advance ticket sales for upcoming events.
 The employee flexible spending plan account consists of amounts withheld from employees pursuant to Internal Revenue Service regulations designated for reimbursement to employees for specific plan expenses.
-Assets held by the trustee consist of cash held pursuant to a reserve requirement of a lease agreement as described in Note 2.K.